 If you stood on this meridian, one half of you would be in the Eastern half of the world and the other in the western half.
-Just like my feet in the picture opposite, look.
+Just like my feet in the picture on this page.
+Nice shoes.

 Greenwich Mean Time

-GMT (Greenwich Mean Time) is the timezone centered at the prime meridian and is used in the UK, Ireland, Iceland, Portugal and some several more African countries.
+GMT (Greenwich Mean Time) is the time zone centred at the prime meridian and is used in the UK, Ireland, Iceland, Portugal and western African countries.

-Coordinated Universal Time - UTC (sometimes refered to as Universal Time) is not a time zone like GMT but a time 'standard'.
-In astronomy and space exploration it is espcially useful as when events such as occulatations occur or a lander event on Mars, UTC is used throughout the scientific community as using one timezone is better than having an astronomer in New York using times different to an astronomer in Paris.
+Coordinated Universal Time - UTC (sometimes referred to as Universal Time) is not a time zone like GMT but a time 'standard'.
+In astronomy and space exploration it is especially useful as when events such as occultations occur or a lander event on Mars, UTC is used throughout the scientific community as using one time zone is better than having an astronomer in New York using times different to an astronomer in Paris.

 Universal Time is based on International Atomic Time which uses an average of hundreds of atomic clocks around the work.
 In practice the same as GMT but deviates to it by about a second to compensate for the slowing of Earth's rotation and is adjusted at times with additional leap seconds.